Nianthony/cs294-137-hw3-ar-niantong/README.md

 ![image19.PNG](/Instructions/image19.PNG)

 Now we will need a script that will help us figure out which images are currently being tracked in the scene.
 Below is a template script that needs to be attached to the 'AR session Origin' game object.
-Note that this is only a template script, and you need to modify this to suit the needs of your game.
+Note that this is only a template script, and we use it to attach cubes to every uniquely tracked images.
+You  will certainly need to modify this to suit the needs of your game.

 ```C++
 using System;